orbwalk14/d287-java-frameworks/README.md

 <p><input type="text" th:field="*{maxInv}" placeholder="Maximum Inventory" class="form-control mb-4 col-4"/></p>
     <p th:if="${#fields.hasErrors('maxInv')}" th:errors="*{maxInv}">Maximum Inventory Error</p>
 ```

 **•  Rename the file the persistent storage is saved to.**

 File: application.properties

 Line 6 - change storage to 'cole-kb-db2'

 ```
 spring.datasource.url=jdbc:h2:file:~/cole-kb-db2
 ```

 **•  Modify the code to enforce that the inventory is between or at the minimum and maximum value.**

 File: Part.java

 Line 126 - created validateLimits method to ensure inventory values fall within the specified range.
-Will throw erros in cases where inventory values are greater than max or less then minimum accepted values.
+Will throw errors in cases where inventory values are greater than max or less then minimum accepted values.

 ```
     public void validateLimits() {
         if (this.inv < this.minInv) {